 Beyond the Classroom

-Western Chemistry students might also be involved in the Chemistry Club (WEsTeRn Chem Club) – a Student Chapter of the American Chemical Society.
-The chapter provides students at Western with an opportunity to gain information on educational and professional opportunities and activates.
+Western Chemistry students might also be involved in the Chemistry Club (WEsTeRn Chem Club)–a Student Chapter of the American Chemical Society.
+The chapter provides students at Western with an opportunity to gain information on educational and professional opportunities and activities.
 Most importantly, the chapter gets students involved with fun social and service activities that help strengthen bonds among students and faculty.

 - High School Chemistry/Biology Teacher